 The outcome of hepatic injury due to aminoglycosides is usually benign.
 Acute liver failure has not been associated with tobramycin use and no convincing cases of chronic bile duct vanishing syndrome have been described after its use.
 Patients with tobramycin hepatotoxicity should probably avoid all systemic aminoglycoside use.

-References to the safety and potential hepatotoxicity of tobramycin are provided in the Overview section on the drug class of Aminoglycosides.
+References to the safety and potential hepatotoxicity of tobramycin are provided in the Overview section on the Aminoglycosides.

 Drug Class: Aminoglycosides